HL7/US-Core/input/intro-notes/StructureDefinition-us-core-allergyintolerance-notes.md

 ---

-**Quick Start**{:#search style="font-size=20px"}
+**Quick Start**{:#search style="font-size: 20px;"}

 ---

 Below is an overview of the required set of Server RESTful FHIR interactions - for example, search and read operations - for this profile.
-See the [Conformance requirements](capstatements.html) for a complete list of supported RESTful interactions for this IG.
+See the [Capability Statements] for a complete list of supported RESTful interactions for this IG.

 - The syntax used to describe the interactions is described [here](general-guidance.html#search-syntax).